ngageoint/hootenanny/README.md

 To run Hootenanny on CentOS/RHEL, follow the Hootenanny - Installation Instructions document.
 There is currently no Vagrant set up available for CentOS/RHEL, but there may be one in the future.
-Following the CentOS/RHEL installation instructions is currently more complicated installing Hootenanny on Ubuntu and requires a higher level of Linux expertise.
+Following the CentOS/RHEL installation instructions is currently more complicated than installing Hootenanny on Ubuntu and requires a higher level of Linux expertise.
 Setting up a Hootenanny development environment on CentOS/RHEL is neither advised nor supported.